Energy Recovery Watermakers — Running a Watermaker on Solar and Batteries

 I figured that my run was a bit too complicated, and that was confirmed by Rich from Cruise RO Water and Power, a US importer for Schenker Watermakers.
 Ninety degree bends are an issue for the run.

 I also wish that the Schenker came with NMEA 2000 integration.
-There is an expensive optional box that can be added for MFD integration, however, I see no reason why N2k can't be built into the remote panel and then easily connected to the N2k network.
+There is an expensive optional box that can be added for MFD integration, however, I see no reason why N2k can't be built directly into the remote panel and then easily connected to the N2k network.
 This would allow me to get all of the data into SignalK and provide easy remote monitoring when we're away from the boat.

 Wrapping Up